parmsam/pomotimer-py/README.md

 # pomotimer-py

-A simple pomodoro timer written in Python for Shiny.
+A simple pomodoro timer written in Shiny for Python.

 # app link